 He identified two possible invasion routes: the first across the North Atlantic, with Germany using Iceland and Greenland as stepping stones, and the second via the Azores and Bermuda.

-Walter Lippmann, who was already one of America’s most respected journalists at the time, warned in the same magazine later that year that the economic consequences of a German victory would be grave.
-All but one of the world’s economic powerhouses (America itself) would then find themselves under totalitarian control, he pointed out.
+Walter Lippmann, already one of America’s most respected journalists at the time, warned in the same magazine later that year that the economic consequences of a German victory would be grave.
+All but one of the world’s economic powerhouses (America itself) would then find themselves under totalitarian control, he pointed out:

 Our own manufacturers, our own farmers and miners and the farmers and miners of South America will no longer be trading and competing with private firms and private producers.
 They will be competing and trading with these gigantic government monopolies managed by dictators and backed by enormous armed force.